Mudbill/dds-lwjgl/README.md

 This small library contains only the core features for what I originally needed, so it is by no means reliable for just any DDS file.
 As of today, I still need to edit it to improve usability, but I felt it usable enough to publish.

 I'm also a fairly self-taught programmer, so any feedback is greatly appreciated.

-(I'm also still not too familiar with GitHub, so please bear with me)

 License
 -------